-Despite its odd name, shoofly pie is to Pennsylvania Dutch households as pecan pie is to Southern homes.
-With its gooey syrup, brown sugar, and crumb topping, this delicious treat has been a longtime staple in Lancaster County for years.
-The sweet, delicious pie is a must-try for all pie enthusiasts, but what exactly is shoofly pie?
+Shoofly pie is a sweet molasses crumb pie.
+With its rich flavor, gooey syrup, brown sugar, and crumb topping, this delicious treat has been a longtime staple in Lancaster County, PA.
+The sweet, delicious pie is a must-try for all pie enthusiasts.

 What is in shoofly pie?

-Shoofly pie is a molasses crumb pie.
 The star of the show is molasses, but shoofly pie is also typically composed of flour, brown sugar, water, spices, and sometimes egg.
-The pie is topped with crumbs and served in flaky pie crust.
-Shoofly pie is similar to coffee cake, but with a gooey molasses bottom.
+The pie is topped with a crumb mixture and served in a flaky pie crust.
+Shoofly pie is similar to a coffee cake but with a gooey molasses bottom.